devenallen/TaskHero/README.md

 - lib.rs: This file is the entry point for the library, setting up the project.

 - app.rs: This file is where most of the "magic" happens.
 In other words, this is the main application file where all core functionality resides.
+This is where you will see all of your task data, achievements, challenges, customized features, etc.
 It defines the TemplateApp struct to manage tasks, including their state, creation, and completion.
-It also implements features such as:
+It also implements features from the following module:

+- gamification.rs: This file is used for the gamified pieces of our TaskHero application.
+This includes functions such as:
 - adding, editing, and viewing tasks with their respective fields.
 - shows a points system where task completion grants points based on priority level.